mtlynch/mtlynch.io/_posts/2018-01-18-how-to-hire-a-cartoonist.md

 ## 8. Provide reference images

 Imagine you want a cartoon that features a car.
-Well, there are lots of different types of cars.
+Well, there are many types of cars.
 Is it a sports car?
 An SUV?
 A sedan?

 Use Google Image Search to find examples of what you have in mind, and share the links with your cartoonist.